ChenPeleg/Sidur/README.md

 # Sidur

-Answering car needs for a communal community
+Answering car needs for a communal community transportations.

+This is highly experimental and still under development.